Skip to content

 Notes

-95°C is fixed across all thickness brackets; only bake TIME varies by film thickness per Table 2: 4-10 µm -> 2-3 min; 8-15 µm -> 5-10 min; 20-50 µm -> 10-15 min; 30-80 µm -> 10-30 min; 40-100 µm -> 15-45 min. time_s is left null because no confident SU-8 3025-specific thickness/bracket could be established (see spinNotes).
+95°C is fixed across all thickness brackets; only bake TIME varies by film thickness per Table 2: 4-10 µm -> 2-3 min; 8-15 µm -> 5-10 min; 20-50 µm -> 10-15 min; 30-80 µm -> 10-30 min; 40-100 µm -> 15-45 min.
+No single soft-bake time is quoted here, because the row that applies depends on the film thickness actually coated.
 Convection ovens are explicitly NOT recommended — a skin can form on the resist and trap solvent, incompletely drying the film.
 Vendor's own optimization check: after the prescribed bake, cool the wafer to room temperature, then return it to the hotplate; if the film wrinkles, continue baking and repeat the cool/reheat cycle until wrinkles no longer appear.

 03 / Exposure